RAttab/reflect/README.md

 ```

 As a C++ programmer, those last 3 lines of code might feel a little... off.
 It's
-not something we're used to being able to do.
-To make things even more weird,
+not something we're used to being able to do and to make things even more weird,
-those lines are also completely type-safe Reflect will raise an error if it
+those lines are also completely type-safe which means that Reflect will raise an
-detects an attempt at an invalid function call.
+error if it detects an attempt at making an invalid function call.

 To get a better idea of what's going on, let's ask Reflect to dump what it knows
 about the `Foo` class.